Department of Psychology and Sociology

 PSYC 5381 Behavioral Science Research 3 SCH (0-3)

 Behavioral science research design, methodology, analysis and interpretation of results.
 Under tutorial guidance, students conduct, analyze and report on an empirical study of their own design and choice of topic.
-Prerequisites: PSYC 3381 or equivalent and either PSYC 3387 or SOCI 4382.
+Prerequisites: PSYC 5310, PSYC 3381 or equivalent and either PSYC 3387 or SOCI 4382.

 Sociology (SOCI)